Spotify’s Swedish RootsAugust 21, 2017

 The music service uses a common web model, where basic services and features are free, but more advanced functions – which often include an advertisement-free experience – come at a cost.
 According to its website, Spotify has more than 140 million monthly active users and 60 million paying subscribers.

 The company was founded by two Swedish entrepreneurs, Daniel Ek and Martin Lorentzon.
 Ek has had his hand in a couple of tech-startup cookie jars over the course of his career, and earlier this year, he was named No. 1 on Billboard’s Power 100 list.
 Ek added chairman to his CEO title when Lorentzon stepped down as chairman in 2016.
 Under the newly appointed CEO, Spotify has announced major partnerships with app-based companies Waze and Headspace.

 Controversy at Spotify

-While Spotify’s product is enjoyed by millions, that doesn’t come without its fair share of controversy.
+While its product is enjoyed by millions, that doesn’t come without its fair share of controversy.
 NPR published an article about a recent allegation that Spotify is seeding its platform with music by fake artists to help lower its annual music licensing spend.
-In an interview with Billboard, a Spotify spokesperson denied the claims.
+In an interview with Billboard, a spokesperson denied the claims.

 With a little bit of bad press, the streaming service also has been fighting the current upstream as it gets its foothold on the marketplace.
 Billboard reported this summer that while Spotify’s revenue and monthly subscriber numbers are up, its growth rate has tapered off, and its net loss has doubled to $568 million compared to last year.
 This contributes to the decision Ek has to make on whether or not to take the company public.
 According to Reuters, Spotify is in talks with the big banks on Wall Street to be the first big company to direct list its IPO on the New York Stock Exchange.